CAPITAL (DAS KAPITAL) (Vol. 2)

 To demonstrate his point, he provides an example - but an example so divorced from reality as to prove nothing but his ignorance of capitalist production.
 He provides an "all other things being equal" example where an increase in productivity or a decrease in productivity suddenly "releases" capital as an idle hoard in the first instance, or reduces the capital available for production in the second instance.
-However, his example - lacking in both financial mechanisms and market pricing responses - is an impossibility for capitalist competitive market systems.

 As Engels himself properly notes, the whole exercise in logic chopping was "immaterial."